B987352101_O1995.pdf

 42

-Grateful acknowledgement
+Grateful acknowledgement is made to

-Mr. H. D. B. Dansey
+Mr. H. D. B. Dansey for the use of

-illustrations which
+illustrations which appeared originally

 in his book How the Maoris Came to